 The Reasons for Carrying a Concealed Weapon

-I answered a question on the reasons for carrying a concealed weapon on 24 July 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the reasons for carrying a concealed weapon on Philosophy in Action Radio on 24 July 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Why would an ordinary person wish to carry a gun?
 In your July 3rd webcast, you mentioned that you have a concealed carry permit.
 Why?
 Even if a person should be allowed to carry a firearm, shouldn't we rely on the experts – namely the police – to protect us from criminals?

 My Answer, In Brief: To carry a concealed firearm is not just practical, but moral too.
 Every person ought take responsibility for his own life, including defending it when threatened by a criminal.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 Thank you, if you've contributed to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!